jayvarner/jayvarner.github.io/portfolio.md

         <figure><img src="../images/FlowAddCalendar.png" /></figure>
             <h2>The Results: Producing the Final Design</h2>
             <p>
               I reviewed the recordings and notes from the user testing and keyed in on the struggles the testers had with the navigation and icon choices.
 Originally, I used <i class="material-icons">sync</i> to indicate syncing.
 That did not go over very well.
-I conferred with colleagues and in the final design has <i class="material-icons">share</i> to indicate sharing to an external calendar.
+I conferred with colleagues and the final design has <i class="material-icons">share</i> to indicate sharing to an external calendar.
 The navigation was fixed by removing some ambiguity and adding icons and labels.
             </p>
         </div>
         <figure><img src="../images/navbars.png"/></figure>